 “Yes, as a matter of fact.
 You’re the girl from my class who never be able to finish her Chemistry project on time.
 Now you asking me because everyone else doesn’t want to be partnered with you.
 There’s a reason for that...
 It’s because you suck.
 Now you’re looking for another sucker who will do anything for you as long as you batted those pretty little eyelashes.
+Too bad, I just don't care.
 Now, did I get everything right?”
 I said without batting an eye.
 She look at me, her jaw dropped.

-I been pretty tight-lipped these past few weeks.
-I tried not to comment or engage in anything that displeases me.
+My abrupt honestly even surprised me.
+I been pretty tight-lipped these past few weeks and tried not to comment or engage in anything.
 I wonder what has gotten into me today?

 Anyway, the pretty girl in front of me is fuming.

 “Why you...
-Well, even if that’s true, you don’t have to be so honest about it!
-You could’ve say no!
-I can get a hint!” she exclaim.
+Well, even if that’s true, you don’t have to say it out loud!
+Just say no!
+I can get a hint!” she bark.
 There's no helping it now the damage is done.
 I sighs.

 “Shut up!
-I hate you, Hanai-kun!
-You’re so mean!
+It's true what everyone else says...
+You’re so mean, Hanai-kun!
 This is why you don’t have any friends!” she shouted back.
 I suddenly stopped walking and turned around.
-Reina looks a little scared and take one step back away from me.
-Silly girl.
-Does she really think that I’m actually going to hit her?
+Reina looks a little scared and take one step away from me.
+Silly girl must've taken in by the rumors.
+Does she actually think that I’m going to hit her?

 “Yes.
 You are absolutely right.
 I have no friends.
-But, I can still complete my Chemistry project on time unlike someone.
+But, that never stops me from completing all of my Chemistry project unlike someone I know.
 So, honestly - I don’t really care what you think.”
 I slam back.
 Reina’s face is even redder than before.
 I quicken my pace towards the teacher’s room and put the box on the floor.

 In this class, kids usually shares their homework with one another.
-But sharing only happens if you’re close.
+But sharing only happens among close friends.
 Personally, I don’t prefer it.
 Wouldn’t it be better if you just teach a person themselves rather than allowing that person to copy the homework?
-It’s a bad habit and I could never understand it.
-It’s like that old proverbs says; give a man a fish and you will feed him for a day; teach a man to fish and you feed him for a lifetime.
+It’s like that old proverbs says; give a man a fish and you will feed him for a day; teach a man to fish and you feed him for a lifetime?
 I think that could also be applied in here.

 Don’t this guy have anyone that he can relies on to copy yesterday homework?

 “Alright, let’s not waste anymore time.
-Send over your yesterday homework on this desk immediately.
-Then, we will continue with today lesson.”
+Send over yesterday homework on this desk.
+After everyone had submitted theirs, we shall continue with today lesson.”
 He said without a smile.
 Everyone scurry to do as they’re told.
-I passed by the boy and notice that he’s begin to panic.
+As I passed by the boy, I notice the sweats had begin dripping on down his neck.
 I don’t know what come over me, but I extend my arm and tap on his shoulder.
 He turns his head at me.

 “Hey, you...”
 I said.
 He blinks at me a couple of times.

-“Well, well...
-Mr. Asahi.
-Have you completed the yesterday’s homework?” he asks.
+“Well, well, well...
+If it isn't my favorite student, Mr. Asahi.
+Have you completed yesterday's homework?” he asked sarcastically while fixing his glasses.
 The boy paused before looking at me.
 He turned his head back at Mr. Matsumoto and says;

 “I’m sorry, sir.
 I haven’t finish it yet.
 It’s too hard and I don’t understand a thing.”
 He said, pretty straightforward.
 The entire class almost burst out into laughter, but they stopped as soon as their eyes met Mr. Matsumato.
 I can see the man shaking his head.

-“Hah....
-I don’t know what to do with you, Mr. Asahi.
+“Well then...
+I really don't know what else to say.
+Mr. Asahi, your honestly is probably one or two things I like about you.
 Well, you know the drill...
 Go sit outside until my class is over.”

 “Yes, sir.”
 The boy said and fasten his walk.
 But, Mr. Matsumoto quickly called him again.